gemfire/gemfire-developer-website/content/blog/oql.md

   - You can query on any arbitrary object
   - You can navigate object collections
   - You can invoke methods and access the behavior of objects
-  - Data mapping is supported
+  - Data mapping is supported \
+    (i.e. map/dictionary lookups, and mapping from region values to region keys)
   - You are not required to declare types.
 Since you do not need type definitions, you can work across multiple languages
   - You are not constrained by a schema